ingram1107/Consultation-Booking-Application/README.md

 # EPC1016-Assignment
 This branch is only for academic purpose.
-However, if any chance that this project is mature enough to be consider as a valueble project that will benefit the public, it will be release as a public viewable and contributable project.
+However, if any chance that this project is mature enough to be consider as a valuable project that will benefit the public, it will be release as a public project.

 Phase 2: Coding
 ---------------